WA Government Architecture Decision Records

 Use when building:

-- Systems requiring clear separation between public and administrative operations
+- Services requiring clear separation between public and administrative operations

 Overview